 UK Shared Prosperity Fund - supporting local business

-In 2023, the Mayor of London invested £62m into 28 local business projects and granted funding to London boroughs and London and Partners, through the UK Government’s UK Shared Prosperity Fund (UKSPF).
+Between 2022 and 2025, we invested £30m into 28 local business projects and a further £8m for 2025–2026 to extend 26 of these projects.
+We also granted funding to London boroughs and London & Partners to support small businesses across the capital, through the UK Government’s UK Shared Prosperity Fund (UKSPF).

 Successful bidding organisations